Day of Salvation and Liberation: Religious significance and meaning

 Some rabbis initially rejected the sacred, religious meaning of the Victory, because 6 million, half of all Jewish people at the time, were still killed.
-However, with time, the view of importance and role of the Victory over nacism as a key historical moment of the Jewish people salvation and revival, eventually revealed.
+However, with time, the view of importance and role of the Victory over nazism as a key historical moment of the Jewish people salvation and revival, eventually revealed.

 According to views of Pinchas Goldschmidt, President of Conference of European Rabbis and Chief Rabbi of Moscow, the Day of Salvation and Liberation should be celebrated similarly to Pesach – as a sacred day of freeing Jewish people from slavery, as said in Pesach Haggadah: ″who has brought us out from slavery to freedom, from sorrow to joy, from grief to celebration; from darkness to great light and from enslavement to redemption″.
 Many Jews died in the Holocaust; however, for those who survived, that historical moment was truly a day of liberation and rescue from extermination camps.